 4. Leadership that’s earned

 Product managers are usually leaders in their organizations.
 But they typically don’t have direct line authority over others.
 That means they earn their authority and lead by influence.
 Leadership and interpersonal skills are critical for product management.
 There are a thousand books about leadership, so I won’t turn this post into a treatise on the subject (most of the books are crap anyway).
 I find reference checks to be the most effective way to measure leadership skills, especially references that involve peers and individual contributors who worked with - but did not report to - the candidate.
-But here are a few questions I’ve used in the past:
+But here are a few interview questions I’ve used in the past:

 - Is consensus always a good thing?